Trebacz/Glasshousestore/wp-content/plugins/fast-velocity-minify/readme.txt

 = After installing, why is my design or layout broken or some images and sliders are not showing? =

+First thing to check is, are you doing double minification?
+You must disable any features on your theme and other plugins, that perform minification of css, html and js.
+You cannot also have other optimization plugins, because you are forcing wordpress to do double work.
+I recommend W3 Total Cache (with css, js and html minifcation disabled) + Fast Velocity Minify, for minification of CSS and JS files.
-Kindly review the "Why are some of the CSS and JS files not being merged or why is my layout broken ?" question below for better insights.
+Also, kindly review the "Why are some of the CSS and JS files not being merged or why is my layout broken ?" below for better insights.

 Additionally, the Advanced Otions should only be used by advanced users or developers that understand what the settings mean and do, especially the "defer JS" options.
 Having said that, this is how you can solve most issues on the settings tab when not using any options on the advanced tab:

 * `Disabling CSS processing but keeping JS processing enabled:` This will leave CSS files alone and it's useful to determine if the problem is CSS or JS related.
 If isabling CSS processing fixed the layout problems, now you know it's related to CSS...